 Memorable experiences such as this are easily come by when staying at Mvuu Wilderness Lodge and Camp in Liwonde National Park.
 Wilderness Safaris, the company that runs the lodge and camp, have worked long and hard to conserve the park’s wildlife and landscape, and the benefits have paid off.
 Liwonde National Park now has the most prolific wildlife in the country and is the most popular safari destination in Malawi.

-In addition, the main dining room is connected to the rest of the lodge by wooden walkways that lead onto a pool surrounded by a deck of Mulanje Cedar, a tree native to Mount Mulanje, which boast the highest peak in Malawi.
+Also, the main dining room is connected to the rest of the lodge by wooden walkways that lead onto a pool surrounded by a deck of Mulanje Cedar, a tree native to Mount Mulanje, which boast the highest peak in Malawi.
 Meals can either be taken in the dining room or out on this cedar deck.

 In addition to sleeping accommodation, the camp also has a thatched dining and lounge area that has a great view of the river and therefore the multitude of animals that come down to drink, bathe or lounge on the warm riverbanks.
 There is also a custom built education and conference center with facilities that accommodate up to 40 delegates for businesses, or groups that wish to hold corporate or team building functions at the park.